Kristian Bezuidenhout / Zurich Chamber Orchestra (ZKO)

 - Allegro assai

 Even though it’s half a generation older than the above symphony (and Johann Sebastian Bach still lived for another 4 years!), it took only a few bars, a few, typical harmonic alterations in the orchestral introduction, to make Carl Philipp Emanuel’s handwriting recognizable.
-That introduction was light-footed—and light-hearted, and throughout the movement, the orchestra remained very differentiated in dynamics and articulation.
-The solo entered with much more sensitiveness—or was this just the delicate, subtle sound of the instrument?
+That introduction was light-footed—and light-hearted.
+Throughout the movement, the orchestra remained very differentiated in dynamics and articulation.
+The solo entered with much more sensitiveness.
+Or was this just the delicate, subtle sound of the instrument?

 In any case, that impression soon changed, when the solo part turned more virtuosic, and semiquaver triplets tended to keep the pianist’s right hand busy most of the time.
 In their density, these rapid figures barely permitted differentiating the solo part by applying agogics.
 Still, from looking at the orchestral part, the tempo seemed perfectly adequate.